-Pumpkin spice, changing leaves, flannels, corn mazes and math crafts?
+Pumpkin spice, changing leaves, flannels, corn mazes, and math crafts?
 Fall fun is here and if you know me, you know I love a cute math craft.
 Making things “cutesy” gets a bad rap.
 But, things that are adorable can still be engaging and effective.
+Here are some great ideas for fun & easy math crafts that make a great fall bulletin board!

 Candy Corn Number Forms